 OCRA – Oklahoma Court Reporters Association

 OCRA is a volunteer professional association of court reporters in the state of Oklahoma.
-The organization is committed to ensuring the future, through education, promotion and encouragement, of the profession of capturing and preserving the spoken word.
+Through education, promotion, and encouragement, the organization is committed to ensuring the future of the profession of capturing and preserving the spoken word.

 OCRA strives to afford the citizens of the State of Oklahoma total access to the spoken word.
 The Association implements programs to inspire the respect and credibility essential to the achievements of its mission.